RB2521/project-week-2/README.md

 This code will not run without an OLED display.
 This script is configured to screen dimensions 96x16.
 If using a different-sized display, this must be updated in lines 17&18.

 This code will not run without the heart rate click installed into the PCB.
-If error messages continue to appear on the OLED display, please check the connections of the pins and the IC's on the PCB.
+If error messages continue to appear on the OLED display, please check the connections of the pins and the ICs on the PCB.

 If you have any issues please email me at rb2521@bath.ac.uk and I will get back to you as soon as I can.